-The Deseret came into full flower after the Saints settled in Utah.
-In 1869, an edition of the Book of Mormon was printed in the Deseret under the supervision of LDS apostle Orson Pratt with the help of Robert Lang Campbell.
+The Deseret Alphabet reached its fullest expression during the 1860s.
+In 1869, an edition of the Book of Mormon was printed in the script under the supervision of LDS apostle Orson Pratt with the assistance of Robert Lang Campbell.
+Primers, newspapers, scripture extracts, and other publications followed.
+Despite these efforts, the alphabet failed to achieve widespread adoption and was largely abandoned by the 1870s.

 The Deseret Alphabet is often dismissed as a curious relic of early Mormon settlement, but its story is far richer.
 Our research explores the social, spiritual, and economic forces that shaped this improbable experiment and continue to give it meaning.
 Far more than a historical artifact, the alphabet remains a living orthographic toolโone that artists, intellectuals, and seekers use to probe questions of Mormon identity.
 We are committed to making nineteenth-century Deseret Alphabet documents fully accessible in searchable, digital form.
 We are also interested in the development of new typographical resources for modern users.
 We aim to shed new light on how the alphabet was learned, how it functioned in daily life, and how it evolved over time.
 We also aim to play some role in the preservation and dissemination of the alphabet to the next generation.